Khosta Microdistrict: Transportation

 The railway that connects Adler and Sochi by following the coast has a station in Khosta.
 Suburban trains from Sochi and from Krasnaya Polyana stop there.

 The M27 Highway connecting Novorossiysk with Adler crosses Khosta.
 The microdistrict is served by the bus system of the city of Sochi.

 Culture and recreation

 Even though the history of Khosta goes back to the 19th century, there are very few pre-1930 buildings.
 Those that survived include the Transfiguration Church and a number of pre-1917 dachas (summer houses).

-Near surroundings of Khosta are popular holiday destinations.
+Near surroundings of Khosta are holiday destinations.